 In the original duel issued by the Technician, Aaron Sanchez called for a reduction on farm activity in the name of wider social and environmental health, while Villegas invoked more government regulation of current farming activities to promote environmentally sound practices. , .
 Sanchez took the position that NC was currently unable to responsibly dispose hog waste because it produced too much of it, while Laura Villegas defended NC legislators actually had various alternative means to get a handle on it.
 That’s what NC State students thought.
 But state legislators thought otherwise.

 Last week, NC lawmakers passed House Bill 467, a bill that limits the damages residents can collect from hog farms.
 You read correctly.
-State legislators, who are supposed to represent and protect the well-being of the majority, chose to represent and protect the interests of the minority: hog farm operators.
+State legislators, who are supposed to represent and protect the well-being of the common people, chose to represent and protect the interests of ta smaller but more more powerful group: hog farm operators.
 HB 467 prevents people from recovering damages like those for healthcare bills and pain and suffering.
 It effectively legalizes the discrimination against residents on the basis of choice of residency, an idea that not only lacks logic but is fundamentally corrupt as it assumes people have full freedom of mobility–a myth about the American dream that has long been busted.

 The Technician published the stances of NC State students on this issue.
 Despite differences in their opinions on how to approach the conflict, students showed a desire for progress in their words.
 Students were united to advocate for social rights, environmental rights and community development while balancing economic growth.
 NC legislators seem to be living in a parallel universe.
 Students, I invite you to get involved.
 Turn to social media, to student orgs and to local movements to express your political stances.
 Let’s get loud and demand representation, for us and for those we care about helping.